 SIBO is common in patients with pancreatic conditions, such as chronic pancreatitis.
 Because of this and the bacteria’s ability to interfere with bile, digestive enzymes can be a necessary part of therapy.

 I also want to note that you can also use Rifaximin, a pharmaceutical, with all cases of SIBO.
 However, this drug is very expensive and can be a barrier to treatment for some people.
 I've also seen it be ineffective in some cases, which can be very frustrating.
 The best way to determine what will work for you is to discuss your options with your doctor.

-These are agents which stimulate the migrating motor complex, which does not function appropriately in SIBO, and prevents the backflow of bacteria from the colon to the small intestine.
+These are agents which stimulate the migrating motor complex, which does not function appropriately in SIBO, and prevents the “back flow” of bacteria from the colon to the small intestine.
 Since the core of the issues with SIBO are due to impairment of this sweeping mechanism, the use of prokinetics is often essential for treatment and prevention of recurrence.

-Please note that the use of prokinetics should be supervised by a doctor and evaluation of long term therapy should be done under medical supervision.
+Please note that the use of pharmaceutical prokinetics should be supervised by a doctor and evaluation of long term therapy should be done under medical supervision.

 Ileocecal Valve Function:

 The ileocecal valve (IC valve) is the gatekeeper between the large and small intestine.
 People with SIBO have been shown to have some level of dysfunction with how this valve is functioning.
 Evaluation by a practitioner experienced in restoring ileocecal valve function is recommended to determine if treatment is needed.